g105b/h4b/data/content/Whites and Yellows.md

 This is NOT a Cabbage White.
 Although the larvae of the two Cabbage Whites will eat the foodplants of the Green-veined, it never happens vice versa.
 These are true butterflies of the countryside, their caterpillars feeding mostly on wild plants.

-CURRENT STATUS: Very well established resident.
+CURRENT STATUS: very well established resident.

-LARVAL FOODPLANT: Garlic mustard, cuckoo flower, honesty, dame's-violet, oil seed rape and related crucifers.
+LARVAL FOODPLANTS: garlic mustard, cuckoo flower, honesty, dame's-violet, oil seed rape and related crucifers.
 NEVER brassica crops.

-FAVOURED NECTAR PLANTS: Buddleia; dame's-violet; marjoram; scabious; devil's-bit scabious; aubretia; honesty; bramble; privet; verbena bonariensis; knapweed; hemp agrimony.
+FAVOURED NECTAR PLANTS: buddleia; dame's-violet; marjoram; scabious; devil's-bit scabious; aubretia; honesty; bramble; privet; verbena bonariensis; knapweed; hemp agrimony.

 WHEN SEEN: April - June.
 July - September.

-SPECIALIST REQUIREMENTS: Seemingly very happy here without any specific attention other than the provision of larval foodplants.
+SPECIALIST REQUIREMENTS: seemingly very happy here without any specific attention other than the provision of larval foodplants.

 Orange Tip (Anthocharis cardamines)
 -----------------------------------